How Do Students with Bulgarian Heritage Benefit from Earning the Seal of Biliteracy?

 For Bulgarian students in 6–12 grades, our goal is to develop a learning system that supports students to receive world language credits by demonstrating language proficiency.
 In order to increase student access, the Bulgarian School of Seattle has established online classes aligned with the guidelines set forth WA State Board of Education World Language Competency-Based-Credit.

-- Bulgarian For High School Language Credit In The American Public Educational System – Level 1 – Intermediate
+- Bulgarian For High School Language Credit In The American Public Educational System – Level 1 – Beginners

 - Bulgarian For High School Language Credit In The American Public Educational System – Level 2 – Advanced